-• If an amount was reported on line 10 of federal Form 6251 or line 4k of Schedule I of federal Form 1041 with regard to incentive stock options, that adjustment relating to stock options (including any basis adjustment) should be reduced by 20% for Wisconsin purposes.
+• If an amount was reported on line 10 of federal Form 6251 (line 4k of Schedule I of federal Form 1041 for estates and trusts) with regard to incentive stock options, that adjustment relating to stock options (including any basis adjustment) should be reduced by 20% for Wisconsin purposes.
 Fill in the 20% reduction on line 8 of Schedule MT, provided the adjustment for incentive stock options is not removed in total from federal AMTI for some other reason.